 Baked corned beef develops a fabulous crispy crust.
 Before you bake it, however, you really must boil it to remove some of the curing salt.
 So, even though you'll be baking it, put the corned beef in a large pot and cover with water.
 Bring to a boil while you also preheat an oven to 350°F. Discard the water and repeat.
 Seriously.
 You want to draw out more of the salt before you bake it.
 Set the corned beef fat-side-up in a baking pan and cover with foil.
 Bake for 2 hours.
 Unwrap, position an oven rack in the top third of the oven, and bake until the top is browned and crispy, about 30 minutes.

 Some people like to spread the meat with mustard and/or sprinkle it with brown sugar to add flavor and help the brown crust develop.

 No matter how you cook it, corned beef is extra tasty with cabbage.
 Try Butter Braised Cabbage, Seared Cabbage, or Cabbage With Bacon.
-I'm also fairly partial to a serving of this Potato Cabbage Casserole alongside my corned beef.
+You may also like a serving of this Potato Cabbage Casserole alongside your corned beef.